 Prior to my arrival in Brussels, I completed a two-year appointment as a fellow in the Animal Law & Policy Program at Harvard Law School.
 My research at Harvard focused on the U.S. Farm Bill’s impacts on animal welfare, and I completed additional research on the legal status of animals in comparative constitutional law.

 Since 2018, I have been a Lecturer in animal law at the Sorbonne Law School’s Agricultural Law Program.
 The course I teach examines the treatment of farm animals in the law at the intersection of animal law, food law, European law, and trade law.
-The course is delivered in French, apart from two sessions in English, and is the first animal law course taught in any of France’s top law schools.
+The course is the first animal law course taught in any of France’s top law schools.